4ppolyon/Projet_spark_LSDM/README.md

 We say here that we consider both filtered and unfiltered data.
 This is why we have two different histograms for the first question for example.

 ### Question 1
+For this question we started by mapping the data as a key-value pair where the key the machine id and the value is 1.
+We then reduced the data by summing the values for each key.
+This way we can count the number of machines.
+We then print the number of machines.

+After that, we mapped the data as a key-value pair where the key is the machine id and the value is the cpu capacity.
+We suppressed the duplicates pairs by using the `distinct` function.
-For this question we started by mapping the data as a key-value pair where the key is the cpu capacity and the value is 1 for each machine.
+Then we mapped the data as a key-value pair where the key is the cpu capacity and the value is 1 for each machine.
 We then reduced the data by summing the values for each key.
 This way we can count the number of machines for each cpu capacity.

 We then print the distribution of the CPU capacity of the machines.
 To fully answer this question, we plot the distribution of the CPU capacity with a histogram.